hsnlab/escape/pox/ext/doc/source/infr/topology.rst

 *topology.py* module
 ====================

+:any:`AbstractTopology` can represent an emulated topology for the high-level API.

+:any:`BackupTopology` represents the fallback topology.

-:any:`InternalControllerProxy` represents the connection between the internal controller and the emulated network
+:any:`InternalControllerProxy` represents the connection between the internal controller and the emulated network.

-:any:`AbstractTopology` represents the emulated topology for the high-level API
+:any:`ESCAPENetworkBridge` represents the emulated topology in high level.

+:any:`TopologyBuilderException` can signal various error related to the topology emulation.

+:any:`ESCAPENetworkBuilder` can construct a:any:`ESCAPENetworkBridge` object.

 Module contents
 ---------------